kurokobo/awx-on-k3s/galaxy/README.md

 sudo /usr/local/bin/crictl info | jq .config.registry
 ```

+Now you can use Execution Environment on Galaxy NG through AWX as following.

-Now you can push your Execution Environment to your Galaxy NG (as described above), register new Execution Environment on AWX, and use Execution Environment by specifing it in Global Default, Project, or Job Template.
+1. Push your Execution Environment to your Galaxy NG (as described above)
+2. Create Credential with `Container Registry` type on AWX for your Galaxy NG
+3. Register new Execution Environment on AWX
+4. Specify it as Execution Environment for the Job Template, Project Default, or Global Default.

+Once you start the Job Template, `imagePullSecrets` will be created from Credentials and assinged to the Pod, the image will be pulled, and the playbook will run on the Execution Environment.